namin/brown/README.md

 # Brown

 the reflective tower Brown by Mitch Wand and Dan Friedman from the 1986 paper _"The mystery of the tower revealed: A non-reflective description of the reflective tower"_

+the earlier, non-towery, Brown by Dan Friedman and Mitch Wand from the 1984 paper _"Reification: Reflection without Metaphysics"_ is available as an independent file [brown84.scm](brown84.scm)

 ## Getting Started
 ```scheme